Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ![Web Application Access Resources](resource/add-based-web-application-access-resources.png)

 * Login with credentials, the scope includes all other clients.
-* Auto-refresh the access token of other clients based on the root refresh token.
+* Auto-acquire the access token of other clients based on the root refresh token.
 * Use each client's access token to request restricted resource.
 * Return secured data.